sumithemmadi/ArchLinux-Installation-Guide/README.md

 # ArchLinux-Installation-Guide

-This is a guide for arch linux installation with  Openbox Window Managers
+This is a guide for arch linux installation with  Openbox Window Manager.

 ![Image](https://raw.githubusercontent.com/sumithemmadi/EasyOpenboxWM/main/images/openbox.png)